What Causes Back Pain?

 Your spinal cord and spinal nerves at the lumbar level send signals for sensation and movement between your brain and lower body muscles.
 The spinal cord tapers near the first lumbar vertebra (L1) and forms a group of nerves called the cauda equina.
 This nerve group is involved with regulating bowel and bladder functions.

 Six intervertebral discs are located between the vertebrae in your lumbar spine.
-The discs are made up of strong connective tissue, with a tough outer layer is called the annulus fibrosus.
+The discs are made up of strong connective tissue, with a tough outer layer called the annulus fibrosus.
 Their gel-like center is called the nucleus pulposus.
 The discs and two small spinal facet joints connect vertebrae to each other.
 The discs and joints allow movement, provide stability, and cushion from impact.

 Types of Back Pain by Location

 Lower Back Pain

 Lower back pain is one of the most debilitating conditions you can experience.
 It can make simple tasks like sitting or standing difficult.
 Unfortunately, because the lower back is relatively mobile yet supports a significant weight, lower back injuries are common.

 Lower back pain can be caused by soft tissue damage, pulled muscles, improper alignment, or even broken vertebrae.
 Yet, the most frequent culprit behind lower back pain is muscle strain.
 This seemingly banal injury can be extremely painful.